-- (a) In 2010, Environment Canada completed mapping/characterization of contaminated sediment. - (b) In 2008, the Canada-Ontario Decision-Making Framework for Assessment of Great Lakes Contaminated Sediment was developed by the Sediment Task Team on behalf of EC and the MOECC as a consistent, scientifically defensible, and publically accepted decision making framework, and has been applied to the St. Marys River. - (c) In 2010, EC completed a study that concluded management action is not required for sediment upstream of Bellevue Marine Park and in the Lake George Channel.
-The same study recommended further assessment for the area east (downstream) of Bellevue Marine Park. - (d) In 2012, the Sault Ste.
+- (b) In 2008, the Canada-Ontario Decision-Making Framework for Assessment of Great Lakes Contaminated Sediment was developed by the Sediment Task Team on behalf of EC and the MOECC as a consistent, scientifically defensible, and publically accepted decision making framework; the framework has been applied to the St. Marys River and will guide future decisions. - (c) In 2010, EC completed a study that concluded management action is not required for sediment upstream of Bellevue Marine Park and in the Lake George Channel.
+The same study recommended further assessment for the area east (downstream) of Bellevue Marine Park. - In 2012, the Sault Ste.
+Marie Innovation Centre initiated a project to assess the quantity and quality of sediment being deposited in the area east of Bellevue Marine Park.
+The results will help identify suitable management actions for the contaminated sediment in this area.
+To date, the MOECC has contributed \$29,000 for the modelling component of this project.
+EC has contributed a total of \$115,000 (excluding salary) for work related to sedimentation study (quantity and quality).
+EC also contributed \$25,000 to initiate the sediment fate and transport model study in 2010.

+- (d) In 2012, the Sault Ste.
 Marie Innovation Centre completed a report that describes a conceptual site model for sediments in the St. Marys River and includes recommendations for further efforts toward a contaminated sediment management strategy.
-The Conceptual Site Model represents the site-specific state of understanding of contaminant sources, fate, transport, and potential exposure of receptors and is to be updated as new information becomes available. - EC contributed \$135,000 toward sediment assessment from 2010 to 2011 (excluding salary).
+The Conceptual Site Model represents the site-specific state of understanding of contaminant sources, fate, transport, and potential exposure of receptors and is to be updated as new information becomes available. - (g) This sub-action is beyond the scope of the AOC and RAP program.
+Atmospheric inputs are already addressed under a number of other programs (i.e. Lake Superior Lakewide